4

 2

-• No es nada is what I hear quite often in series and película, most times accompanied with an hombre, chico, tía, etc. Jun 4, 2015 at 17:47
+• No es nada is what I hear quite often in series and película, most times accompanied with an hombre, chico, tía, etc. Commented Jun 4, 2015 at 17:47

-• No hay de que is another possibility, meaning "no need (to apologize)" Oct 10, 2020 at 18:16
+• No hay de que is another possibility, meaning "no need (to apologize)" Commented Oct 10, 2020 at 18:16

 3 Answers 3